ncalteen/ncalteen/README.md

     def hello_world(self):
         print("I'm Nick!
-I work at GitHub :)") print("In my spare time, I like to build things that get people interested in the cloud.")
+I work at GitHub :)") print("I like to build things that get people interested in the cloud.")

     def collaborate(self, interested: bool):
         if interested:
             print("I love collaboration!")
-            print("I have some personal projects I'd love to get feedback and input on.
-Feel free to check them out :)") print("If you have projects that you're passionate about, let me know!
-I'd love help if I can.")
+            print("I have some personal projects I'd love to get feedback on.") print("Feel free to check them out :)") print("If you have projects you're passionate about, let me know!") print("I'd love help if I can.")

     def contact_me(self):
         print(f"Feel free to send me a message at {self.email}")